 As a result, it could be said that this visual novel has no truly happy ending.
 Even in routes where Sam interacts with other girls, she never gets over Lillian.
 As this parallels the actual relationship between Coleridge and Wordsmith (to a degree), this cannot be considered overly surprising.
 Knowing how the real Coleridge and Wordsmith lived their lives even paints Lillian’s own route as bittersweet.
 That’s the game in a nutshell, too (by the way, the Extras menu features a lot of information on these Romantic writers and it’s definitely worth a read.
 As I said before, ebi-hime was very careful with her details and the little parallels that she has slipped into her story proved to be very fascinating and entertaining).

-While the yuri elements are very mild, the thematics Asphyxia explore are not.
+While the yuri elements are relative mild (but still present), the thematics Asphyxia explore are not.

 The visual novel features characters who have issues, evocative and stirring music, and beautiful graphics.
 The result is a concentrated dose of gloom that will leave the player feeling reflective and slightly perturbed for days or weeks to come.
 Personally speaking, that’s the kind of reaction I want from my visual novels.
 All the more impressive that the characters in question are based off real-life Romantic poets and writers from the 18th/19th centuries.

 If you’re into depressing visual novels, give Asphyxia a shot.